-Syllabus of courses of FYBFM Programme (With effect from the Academic Year 2023-2024) 3.
+Syllabus of courses of FYBFM Programme (With effect from the Academic Year 2025-2026) 3.
 General Electives (GE) /Open Electives (OE) 3.A.aFinancial Planning II Corporate Finance (3 Credits)

-3. General /Open Electives General Electives (GE)/ Open Elective (OE) 3.A.a .Financial Planning - II (Corporate Finance) Course Objectives and Course Outcomes Course Objectives CObj 1 To learn about various concepts of financial management CObj 2 To study the time value of money and its impact in depth CObj 3 To help bring the role of finance in maintaining the business Course Outcomes COut 1 This subject gives an opportunity for students to develop their understanding of corporate finance which is useful for financial business.
-COut 2 The learner understands concepts of Capitalisation, Working and Fixed Capital COut 3 Learner understands and remembers various types of Shares, Bonds and Debentures and the concept of Private Placement of Securities COut 4 Learner understands the concept of Cost of Capital and Leverage in a business entity.
+3. General /Open Electives General Electives (GE)/ Open Elective (OE) 3.A.a .Financial Planning - II (Corporate Finance) Course Objectives and Course Outcomes Course Objectives CObj 1 To learn about various concept of financial management CObj 2 To study time value of money and its impact in depth CObj 3 To help in bring role of finance in maintaining the business Course Outcomes COut 1 This subject gives an opportunity to students to develop their understanding towards corporate finance that is useful for financial business.
+COut 2 Learner understands concepts of Capitalisation, Working and Fixed Capital COut 3 Learner understands and remembers various types of Shares, Bonds and Debentures and the concept of Private Placement of Securities COut 4 Learner understands the concept of Cost of Capital and Leverage in a business entity.
 COut 5 Learner understands the concepts of Time Value of Money and the basics of Capital Budgeting.
-COut 6 Learner understands the importance of Risk and Return Analysis in Corporate Finance.
+COut 6 Learner understand the importance of Risk and Return analysis in Corporate Finance.
 COut 7 Learner understands the importance of Mobilisation of Funds in an organization and various sources of funds such as Private and Public Deposits and regulations governing them, FDIs, GDRs, and various regulations.
-COut 8 Learners understand the basics of short-term Finance Bank Overdraft, Cash Credit, Factoring, Recent developments regulation, and legislation.
-COut 9 It ensures a focus on sensitizing and understanding the importance of financial management.
+COut 8 Learners understand the basics of short term Finance Bank Overdraft, Cash Credit, Factoring, Recent developments regulation, legislation.
+COut 9 It ensures focus on sensitizing and understanding the importance of financial management.
 COut 10 It ensures awareness about various Innovative Business Models in relation to corporate finance which canbe used by them as future entrepreneurs.

 Financial Planning - II (Corporate Finance)

 Sr. No. Modules No. of Lectures

-1 Introduction To Corporate Finance 15
+1 Introduction to Corporate Finance 15

-2 Capital Structure and Leverage 15

-3 Time Value of Money 15
+2 Time Value of Money 15

+3 Mobilization of Funds 15

 Total No. of Lectures: 45

+Sr. No. Modules

-Sr. Modules No. 1 Introduction To Corporate Finance Meaning, Principles of Corporate Finance, Significance of Corporate Finance, Amount of Capitalisation, OverCapitalisation and Under Capitalisation, Fixed capital and Working Capital funds.
-Ordinary Shares, Reference Shares, Creditor ShipSecurities, Debtors and Bonds, Convertible Debentures, Concept of Private Placement of Securities.
-Introduction to Capital Structure theories, EBIT - EPS analysis forCapital Structure decision.
+1 Introduction To Corporate Finance

+Types of Finance - Types of Companies - Meaning, Principles of Corporate Finance, Significance of Corporate Finance, Amount of Capitalization, Over-Capitalization and Under-Capitalization, Fixed capital and Working Capital funds.
+Inter-relationship of corporate finance with other business functions.
+Ordinary Shares, Preference Shares, Rights Shares, Employee Stock Option Plan, Creditorship Securities, Debtors and Bonds, Convertible Debentures, Concept of Private Placement of Securities.
+Introduction to Capital Structure theories, EBIT - EPS analysis for Capital Structure decision.
 Cost of Capital - Cost of Debt, Cost of Preference Shares, Cost of Equity Shares and Cost of Retained Earnings, Calculation of Weighted Cost of Capital.
+Introduction to concept of Leverage - Operating Leverage, Financial Leverage and Combined Leverage.

+2 Time Value of Money

+Introduction to Time Value of Money - compounding and discounting Factors determining time value of money.
+Introduction to basics of Capital Budgeting - Pay Back Period, Accounting Rate of Return (time value of money based methods) - Discounted Pay Back Period, Net Present Value, Profitability Index and Internal Rate of Return Importance of Risk and Return analysis in Corporate Finance.

+3 Mobilization of Funds

-Introduction to the concept of Leverage - Operating Leverage, Financial Leverage and Combined Leverage.
-2 Time Value of Money Introduction to Time Value of Money - compounding and discounting • • Introduction to basics of Capital Budgeting (time value of money-based methods) - NPV and IRR (Net Present Value and Internal Rate of Return) Importance of Risk and Return analysis in Corporate Finance 3 Mobilisation of Funds Public deposits and RBI regulations, Company deposits and SEBI • regulations, Protection of depositors, RBI and public deposits with NBFC's.
-Foreign capital and collaborations, • Foreign Direct Investment (FDI)Emerging trends in FDI Global Depositary Receipts, Policy development, Capital flows and Equity Debt.
-Brief introduction and sources of short-term finance Bank Overdraft, Cash Credit, Factoring, Recent developments regulation, and legislation.
+• Public deposits and RBI regulations, Company deposits and SEBI regulations, Protection of depositors, Green Deposits • RBI and public deposits with NBFC's.
+Foreign capital and collaborations, Foreign direct Investment (FDI) Emerging trends in FDI Dividend Policy - Maximization of Shareholder's wealth. • Global Depositary Receipts, Policy development, Capital flows and Equity Debt. • Brief introduction & sources of Finance including Internal sources and external sources both short and long term, Factoring, Recent developments regulation, legislation.
+DICGC and CAMEL Rating Model.